 Our Community Commitment

 We chose to meet in a circle.
-Currently our 'Circle' is a grid on Zoom but we are still able to look into each other's faces and hear one another's voices.
+Currently our 'Circle' includes a grid on Zoom.
+We are still able to look into each other's faces and hear one another's voices.

 This reflects our understanding of God/de, of each other and the earth.
 The word God/de is a gender-neutral way of expressing and addressing the Holy One.